w3c/wot-thing-description/explainer/Explainer.md

   Describes the serialization of instances of TD Information Model.

   Serialization of TD is in JSON format.
-There is a normative [JSON Schema](https://w3c.github.io/wot-thing-description/#json-schema-4-validation) provided for TD serialization that can be used for validating TD instances.
+There is a [JSON Schema](https://w3c.github.io/wot-thing-description/#json-schema-4-validation) provided for TD serialization that can be used for validating TD instances.

   In light of Open-World assumption, TD Serialization defines a class of TD serialization "Full Thing Description".
 Full Thing Description instances carry all mandatory vocabulary terms in the instances (i.e. values are present even when there are default values defined in TD specification.)
 Therefore, a Full Thing Description instance at least contains @context at the [Thing](https://w3c.github.io/wot-thing-description/#sec-thing-as-a-whole-json) level.